graha1kl/GettingCleaningData-CourseProject/CodeBook.md

 ## Original Data

-The original data used to generate `tidyDataAverages.txt` was obtained from the UCI Machine Learning Repository and contains data "from the recordings of 30 subjects

-performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors" (http://archive.ics.uci.edu/ml/datasets/Human+Activity
+The original data used to generate `tidyDataAverages.txt` was obtained from the UCI Machine Learning Repository and contains data "from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors" (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-+Recognition+Using+Smartphones).

 The original data can be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.